yccheok/jstock/README.md

     mvn compile // creates the target directory, compiles the source and copies the resource files mvn exec:java   // runs the application specifying the main class to be 'org.yccheok.jstock.gui.MainFrame'

-JStock can also be packaged into a jar to be distributed and run with a 'java -jar jstock.jar'
+JStock can also be packaged into a jar to be distributed and run with a 'java -jar jstock.jar'.
+The jar is created under the target directory.

-    mvn packaged    // it will run the compile stage first if required
+    mvn package    // it will run the compile stage first if required

-To create a Maven artifact in the local repository:
+To create a Maven artifact in the local repository.
+It will be under `~/.m2/repository/org/yccheok/jstock`:

     mvn install